Integrity and

 negative, distracted or disinterested conduct of your mind or thinking.

-27 You don’t
+27 You don’t need to recognize a negative habit

-need to recognize a negative habit or tendency of your mind, speech or body,
+or tendency of your mind, speech or body for your sincere intention to maintain

-for your sincere intention to maintain your integrity and positive concern to
+your integrity and positive concern to progressively remove the habit or

-progressively remove the habit or tendency from your mind, speech and bodily
+tendency from your mind, speech and bodily conduct.

-When you cease from doing a particular negative action
+When you cease from doing a particular negative action of your mind,

-maintaining and improving your integrity and positive concern.
+improving your integrity and positive concern.

 28 Don't imagine that